 - At the very end, pick up your glass and invite everyone to toast in honor of the 75th birthday.

-- Congratulations!
-You’ve just make an incredible and memorable 75th birthday toast – now go enjoy the rest of the party!
+Congratulations!
+You’ve just made an incredible and memorable 75th birthday toast – now go enjoy the rest of the party!

 You Might Also Like: